Lateefah Simon: Political positions

 Simon has positioned herself within the progressive wing of the Democratic Party, supporting policies modeled on European social democracies.

 Economic policy

-She has advocated for a federal jobs guarantee, a national minimum wage of at least $15 per hour, universal health care, expanded union protections, and strengthened safety-net programs such as Medicaid and food assistance.
-She has opposed budgetary cuts to education, health care, and social services while criticizing defense appropriations, pledging to vote against legislation that funds warfare.
+She has advocated in 2025 for a federal jobs guarantee, a national minimum wage of at least $15 per hour, universal health care, expanded union protections, and strengthened safety-net programs such as Medicaid and food assistance.
+In 2026, she co-introduced the "Living Wage for All Act'", which would gradually raise the federal minimum wage to $25 per hour and eliminate sub-minimum wages for tipped workers, younger workers and workers with disabilities.

+She has opposed budgetary cuts to education, health care and social services while criticizing defense appropriations, pledging to vote against legislation that funds warfare.
+She has framed tariff policy as a form of “economic sabotage” that burdens households while failing to address structural inequalities.